ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

     context.Students.FirstOrDefaultAsync(t => t.Id == studentId);
 ```

-If we did something like this with _Entity Framework_ we actually would need to write more resolvers to fetch the edges of the entity like the `Enrollments` since with this resolver there is no middleware that does the hard work for us.
+If we did something like that with _Entity Framework_ we actually would need to write a couple more resolvers to fetch the edges of the entity like the `Enrollments` since with this resolver there is no middleware that does the hard work for us.
 With the resolver above we are fully in control of the data fetching.

-Also doing it like that will lead into other problems since now we are causing multiple fetches to the database and we would no need to think about things like `DataLoader` to guarantee consistency between fetches.
+Also doing it like that will lead into other problems since now we are causing multiple fetches to the database and we would no need to think about things like `DataLoader` to guarantee consistency between fetches in a single request.

 But we actually have a simple solution for this since we could use our selection middleware still and just tell the middleware pipeline that we actually just want a single result for that resolver.